 - In the System Health section on the Horizon Administrator dashboard, select

-- Log in to the VMware Identity Manager administration console, go to the View Pools page, and select the Suppress Password Popup check box.
+- Log in to the VMware Identity Manager administration console, navigate to the desktop pool from the page, and select the True SSO Enabled check box.

 What to do next